Module QXL-2202:

 Learning Outcomes

-- Students will be able to analyse language data using a range of different approaches/methodological frameworks.
+- Analyse language data using a range of different approaches and methodological frameworks.

-- Students will understand the different main theoretical approaches that can be taken in the study of meaning.
+- Compare and contrast the different theoretical approaches that can be taken in the study of semantics.

 Assessment method